 4. Make a whole chicken in the Instant Pot.

-A whole chicken in the Instant Pot is a extremely delicious.
-It comes out tender like a roasted chicken in the oven (sans the crispy skin).
-It’s easy to cook and all set up for Instant Pot chicken stock when dinner is done.
+A whole chicken in the Instant Pot is extremely delicious.
+It comes out tender like a roasted chicken in the oven (but without the crispy skin).
+It’s easy to cook, and you’re all set up for Instant Pot Chicken Stock when dinner is done.

 5. Rotisserie a whole chicken.

-First off, one of the easiest ways to save money is to treat meat like a part of the meal, and not make it the main star of the meal at all.
+One of my favorite tricks to save money is to treat meat like a part of the meal and not make it the main star of the meal at all.
 That means we’re NOT sticking that freshly roasted chicken on the table and telling the family to knock themselves out.

 Oh no.

-My default recipe for using the meat from a rotisserie chicken is tacos, but even the greatest taco fan needs a break now and then, right?
+One of my go-to recipes for cooked chicken is tacos, but even the greatest taco fan needs a break now and then, right?

-I’ve put together a list of 38 meals you can make with a rotisserie chicken.
-That way you can stretch that single chicken as far as you possibly can, and stretch your grocery dollars along with it!
+I’ve put together a list of 46 easy meals with rotisserie chicken.
+That way, you can stretch that single chicken as far as you possibly can and stretch your grocery dollars along with it!

 - Pasta Primavera